rtrussell/BBCSDL/README.md

   * -DSTDIO=PICO for input via USB keyboard and output via VGA monitor.
 * -DLFS=Y to include storage on Pico flash or -DLFS=N to exclude it.
 * -DFAT=Y to include storage on SD card or -DFAT=N to exclude it.
+* -DSOUND=Y to include sound support or -DSOUND=N to exclude it.
 * Other cmake options if required.

 At this point the file bbcbasic.uf2 should be in the build directory.